melling/design_inspiration_2018/README.md

 ---

-## Design Challenge 2018: Negative Space
+## Day 2 - Design Challenge 2018: Negative Space

 - [1 Minute Video](https://youtu.be/EEfWjheHxSA)
 	- The space around and between the subject.